 Here are some common responses and outcomes to child temper tantrums:

-- The adult attempts to reason with the child during the tantrum, trying to get them to see that the tantrum is unnecessary and needs to stop – Once a child is having a tantrum, they is almost impossible to reason with.
+1. The adult attempts to reason with the child during the tantrum, trying to get them to see that the tantrum is unnecessary and needs to stop – Once a child is having a tantrum, they are almost impossible to reason with.
 Trying to talk them out of it usually leads to more crying, screaming, etc.

 If tantrums seem constant, unsafe, or feel unmanageable to you, tell your child’s doctor.
-He should be able to provide you with additional resources to help you and your child or refer you to someone who can.
-If this is happening with a child in your class, request additional support from your school team (guidance counselor, administrator, etc) and tell the child’s parents what is happening.
+He/she should be able to provide you with additional resources to help you and your child or refer you to someone who can.
+If this is happening with a child in your class, request additional support from your school team (counselor, administrator, etc) and tell the child’s parents what is happening.

 Now let’s look at the examples I mentioned above and talk about how to prevent a tantrum for each type of scenario.

-Your child wants something she can’t have (e.g., no, you can’t play with Brian today; no, you can’t have any more candy).
+Your child wants something they can’t have (e.g., no, you can’t play with Brian today; no, you can’t have any more candy).

 Rather than just saying “no.” use the “EECR Approach” Empathetic Statement, Explanation, Choice, Reminder

 Your child asks for more candy.
 You have already told them that they can only have one piece a day, because you want them to eat food that is good for them (and candy is not).
 They already had their piece of candy for the day, but come to you asking for more.

 Empathetic Statement – “I understand you want more candy because it tastes so good.” (this helps your child feel understood).

 Explanation – “But it is important for our minds/bodies to eat food that is good for us” (reiterating the rule or explaining the reason)